colorgap/brush/readme.md

 if above command doesn't work the try adding sudo
 - sudo composer install && npm install && bower install
 - gulp

+Now change the name of your .env.example file to .env and run below command
 - php artisan serve

 After these steps go to : http://localhost:8000 or point MAMP, XAMP or WAMP servers to lume/public directory